simondotm/lz4enc-python/README.md

 My aim was to take an existing algorithm and customize it for use on some 8-bit 6502 code/data.
 LZ4 fit the requirements perfectly, and so since I like working in Python I decided to port Stephan's implementation to Python directly from the C++ source.

-**WARNING:** It's REALLY SLOW in Python if you use the full optimal parser, but... it suits my needs since I'm only working with small data sets.
+**WARNING:** It's _REALLY SLOW_ in Python if you use the full optimal parser, but... it suits my needs since I'm only working with small data sets.

-There are two Python scripts in this project - `smallz4.py` which is a direct line-by-line port of Stephan's `smalllz4` `.cpp/.h` source files.
+There are three Python scripts in this project:
+1. `smallz4.py` which is a direct line-by-line port of Stephan's `smalllz4` `.cpp/.h` source files.
 Stephan provides an excellent analysis of how the encoding and decoding techniques work.

-The second script is `lz4enc.py` which is a more general purpose variant for use with Python - and has API changes to allow more flexible use of LZ4 compression within other Python based tool chains.
+2. The second script is `lz4enc.py` which is a more general purpose variant of `smallz4` for use with Python - and has some minor API changes to allow more flexible use of LZ4 compression within other Python based tool chains.

+3. The third script is `huffman.py` which is a general purpose implementation of a canonical huffman encoder/decoder.

+I like my Python scripts simple and self contained, so both `lz4enc.py` and `huffman.py` can be used either as stand alone command line tools or imported as modules.